 About Circé + Medée

 Circé + Medée is a Community Wellness Centre dedicated to guiding individuals on their journey toward holistic health and well-being.
-Founded by Andrée Noye, a Clinical Herbalist and Certified Aromatherapist, C+M offers a unique blend of personalized herbal consultations, aromatherapy, and wellness services.
-Our mission is to empower our local community to live conscious, vibrant, and holistic lives through uncompromised quality in both services and products.
-At C+M, we believe in nurturing the mind, body, and spirit through nature’s wisdom.
+Founded by Andrée Noye, MA, Clinical Herbalist and Certified Aromatherapist, C+M brings together modern clinical herbalism, aromatherapy, and the timeless art of healing through connection to nature.

 Behind the Name